 Doctor (general practitioner, GP): job description

-General practitioners (GPs) have knowledge of a broad range of illnesses, and treat patients of all ages.
+General practitioners (GPs) have knowledge of a broad range of illnesses, and diagnose and treat patients of all ages.

 Typical responsibilities include: